Blog

 About BlazeMeter

 BlazeMeter is a Continuous Testing platform that supports shift-left capabilities, is fully open-source compatible and has a SaaS infrastructure that helps incorporate testing within the software development lifecycle (SDLC).
 BlazeMeter can also support on-prem test execution needs.
-Capabilities include performance testing, functional testing, API monitoring, mock services and synchronized test data.
+Capabilities include performance testing, functional testing, API monitoring, service virtualization, and synchronized test data.

 About Tricentis